sebas80sebas/zabbix-expressroute-monitoring/README.md

 - Verify Managed Identity is enabled on the VM
 - Review Zabbix server logs for errors
 - Ensure network connectivity to Azure management endpoints
+- Verify external scripts are enabled in Zabbix configuration